Weapons locker – Modern firearms – Chapter #6 – Improvised firearms

 - Better, but still weak ammunition (say, some sort of .38 calibre).

-- Hacking a large, heavy-duty stapler to provide the trigger and action mechanisms, as well as a good pistol grip.
+- Hacking a large, heavy-duty stapler to provide the trigger and action mechanisms, as well as a durable pistol grip.

 In DCH, a longer barrel with crude iron sights (a zip carbine, essentially) will expand the Range to 03.